cesar-rocha/niwqg/README.md

 python setup.py install
 ```

-If you plan to make changes to the code, then setup the development mode
+If you plan to make changes to the code, then setup the development mode:

 ```bash
 python setup.py develop
 ```

 ### Testing `niwqg`
-A test-suit is in the works.
+A test-suite is in the works.
 For now, you can run this simple [example](./examples/LambDipole_CoupledModel.ipynb).

 # Development